Tutorial pdf sno2

 Learning Outcomes: This tutorial will take you through simple fitting of PDF data for a crystalline sample of SnO2 and a mixture of crystalline SnO2 and MoO3.
-It will make use of the pdf menus that Phil Chater has created and his pdf.inc macros collection.
+This tutorial uses the topas-editor templates approach.
+The original tutorial using jEdit pdf menus is here.

 The data were collected with a wavelenght of 0.1616693 Angstroms at the I15-1 XPDF beamline at the Diamond Light Source by Luiza Rosa de Araujo, Matt Chambers, Phil Chater and John Evnas.
 The data were processed using GudrunX to produce a Gudrun dofr radial distribution.
 The SnO2 data were processed with a SoperLorch r-space broadening of 0.06 Angstroms and the data on the SnO2/MoO3 mixture with a broadening of 0.08.